 Indirect compensation is a type of payment to an employee that doesn't involve directly paying a wage or salary.
 Examples of an indirect compensation arrangement include offering your employees health insurance, life insurance, or employee stipends (also called fringe benefits).
 Social Security, sick leave, a retirement plan, and paid time off (PTO) are also examples of indirect compensation.

 This differs from direct compensation, which is the payment of money directly to your employees in exchange for their work.
-Direct compensation includes wages or salary, bonuses, overtime pay, tips and commission, and stock purchases.
+Direct compensation includes wages or base salary, bonuses, overtime pay, tips and commission, stock purchases, and other forms of additional compensation.

 Indirect compensation vs. direct compensation chart